 In the UK and in the US, and across the globe, air travel during the COVID-19 pandemic will be a different experience than any we have known before.
 Whether during domestic air travel or on international flights between the UK and America, once they resume, new measures designed to help protect passengers and crew will be implemented.
 Scheduling will be impacted as well.
 Through 2021 it is anticipated that fewer routes and less frequent flights to any given destination will match the near-term decreased demand, according to industry analysts.

-For those looking ahead for business and leisure travel the question is; When can I travel to the US?
+For those looking ahead for business and leisure travel the question is: When can I travel to the US?
 Both the UK and the US have travel restrictions in place and will for some time.
-Those of the UK―as part of the Schengen zone non-essential travel restriction mandated until 15 May, unless extended―apply to the EU + area.
-The entry restrictions placed by the United States on 13 March are still in effect and apply to all travellers from ESTA eligible countries as well as many others.
+Those of the UK―as part of the Schengen zone, have non-essential travel restrictions mandated until 15 May, unless extended―apply to the EU + area.
+Entry restrictions placed by the United States on 13 March are still in effect and apply to all travellers from ESTA eligible countries as well as many others.
 Whilst the US has maintained that there is no confirmed date in place to ease restrictions on entry, the latter part of 2020 seems to be what many collectively are hoping for.
 Understandably, the challenges and circumstances for the US easing the temporary travel ban will vary from country to country as opposed to for all of the EU at once, and there is no one-size-fits-all approach.
-Limited business travel for example will potentially resume before leisure travel.
+Limited business travel, for example, will potentially resume before leisure travel.
 And countries that have mitigated the spread of the coronavirus measurably could have restrictions eased earlier than others.
 Certainly, the United States is eager to be able to welcome travelers from Europe again when it is safe to do so.
 The US economy, like that of the Europe, is bolstered significantly by tourism.

 The ESTA is valid for two years so you can apply anytime.
 The VWP is a convenient way to for travellers to visit the United States without the time-consuming burden of the application process for a traditional visa.
-With the generous 90-day limit for each trip, ESTA approval lets visitors explore the great American countryside or cosmopolitan cities at a leisurely pace.
-And, with all the talk of social distancing, savvy travellers may want to discover historic small city gems and vast outdoor destinations including some of the less talked about national parks, unspoiled beaches, and quirky hamlets rife in uniquely American spirit and history.
+With the generous 90-day limit for each trip, ESTA approval lets visitors explore the great American countryside and cosmopolitan cities at a leisurely pace.
+And with all the talk of social distancing, savvy travellers may want to discover historic small city gems and vast outdoor destinations, including some of the least talked about national parks, unspoiled beaches, and quirky hamlets rife in uniquely American spirit and history.
 Have you ever heard of Santa Fe, New Mexico…

 This mask tutorial demonstrates how to easily